The Velvet Underground & Nico: Back cover lawsuit

-When the album was first issued, the main back cover photo (taken at a performance of Warhol's event Exploding Plastic Inevitable) contained an image of actor Eric Emerson projected upside-down on the wall behind the band.
-Having recently been arrested for drug possession and desperate for money, Emerson threatened to sue over this unauthorized use of his image, unless he was paid.
+When the album was first issued, the main back cover photo of the band (taken at one of Warhol's Exploding Plastic Inevitable events) contained an image of actor Eric Emerson projected upside-down on the wall behind the band.
+Having recently been arrested for drug possession and desperate for money, Emerson threatened to sue over this unauthorized use of his image unless he was paid.
 Rather than complying, MGM recalled copies of the album and halted its distribution until Emerson's image could be airbrushed from the photo on subsequent pressings.
 Copies that had already been printed were sold with a large black sticker covering the actor's image.